This post may contain affiliate links. Read my full disclosure.

 Glancing around, I finally found the source.
 It’s not a day ghost.
 Phew!
 The friendly workers were half-submerged in the pond doing some maintenance work and they didn’t forget to say hi.
 Taiwanese are such friendly people! :)

-Tips: Bring along insect repellent if you want to enjoy the stroll without being kissed all over by mosquitoes.
+TIP: Bring along insect repellent if you want to enjoy the stroll without being kissed all over by mosquitoes.

 I enjoyed my peaceful morning stroll at Luodong Forestry Culture Park and took countless selfies.
 The photos turned out amazing because Luodong is such a photogenic park.